-The writing about Josephus during the Mandate period reveals greater complexity than has been described in the research literature.
-The assertion that history teaching was recruited to national goals is order to inculcate uncritical admiration of historical events and figures does not stand the test of the evidence, at least regarding Josephus and the description of the Great Revolt.
+The writing about Josephus during the Mandate period reveals greater complexity than has been described in the scholarly literature.
+The assertion that history teaching was recruited to national goals in order to inculcate uncritical admiration of historical events and figures does not stand the test of the evidence, at least regarding Josephus and the description of the Great Revolt.
 All the authors of the books described here saw themselves as committed to the national idea, yet nevertheless described the complex character of Josephus, examined his actions through the scholarly criteria in use at the time, and produced a complex narrative not committed to promoting national values at the cost of trampling “historical truth.”
 Moreover, although the textbooks were intended for different age cohorts, the differences among them relate to the degree of detail and the type of language, and they all present a very similar approach to Josephus.
-It is important to note that the more tolerant approach to Josephus was not accepted by the general public.
+It is important to note that the more tolerant approach to Josephus was not accepted by all.
 Katz recalls that after his textbook was published, Mordechai Raziel, one of the senior teachers at the Tachkemoni religious school in Tel Aviv, approached him.
 Raziel, who had strong national views, argued that it was impossible for Josephus’s writing to atone for his actions, as there is no atonement for betrayal.
-Katz was sensitive to this criticism, and in later editions changed the text to “in so doing Yosef ben Matityahu thought to atone, through the words he wrote, for his sins as a warrior” (emphasis added to show the change made).
+Katz was sensitive to this criticism, and in later editions changed the text to “in so doing Yosef ben Matityahu thought to atone, through the words he wrote, for his sins as a warrior” (emphasis added).
 This anecdote strongly clarifies the capabilities and limitations of scientific criteria in disregarding the public’s opinions and leanings.

 The third period: Building a state, building history?